-An example above shows the biggest prominence, seen during the 2017 total solar eclipse in Wyoming by PTMA (Polish Society of Amateur Astronomers) members.
+The example above shows the biggest prominence, seen during the 2017 total solar eclipse in Wyoming by PTMA (Polish Society of Amateur Astronomers) members.
 This prominence, marked by a solid line (Pic.
-2) was visible throughout the entire totality and even tens second before 2nd contact.
+2) was visible throughout the entire totality and even tens of seconds before 2nd contact.

-The moment after beginning and before finish the total eclipse gives us the opportunity to see a lot of prominences surrounding the solar limb.
+The moment after beginning and before finishing the total eclipse gives us the opportunity to see a lot of prominences surrounding the solar limb.
 Most of them, as remarked earlier are quiescent and can be seen as an additional, pinkish layer of the solar atmosphere.
-These prominences can be visible especially during the slim total solar eclipses.
-Watching them during the Great American Eclipse and analyzing the photos from my colleagues I found, that less extended prominences hid behind lunar disk at 20 – 26 sec after 2nd contact and emerged on the opposite side at the same time before the end of the totality.
-These bigger ones were visible for the next tens seconds up to mid-eclipse in places.
+These prominences can be visible, especially during the slim total solar eclipses.
+Watching them during the Great American Eclipse and analyzing the photos from my colleagues I found, that less extended prominences hid behind the lunar disk 20 – 26 sec after 2nd contact and emerged on the opposite side at the same time before the end of the totality.
+These bigger ones were visible for the next tens of seconds up to mid-eclipse in places.
 Their movement against the lunar disk has been recorded by all members of the Great American Expedition, who used the Eclipse Orchestrator software.
-The easier way to record it is also placing the camera or camcorder (with a telephoto lens mounted) towards the eclipsed Sun for entire totality.
-Below I gathered 6 pictures representing key moments of the 2017 total solar eclipse in Wyoming, where I covered key moments, like entire disappearing and reappearing of the solar chromosphere and a mid-eclipse period (Pic.
+The easier way to record it is also placing the camera or camcorder (with a telephoto lens mounted) towards the eclipsed Sun for the entire totality.
+Below I gathered 6 pictures representing key moments of the 2017 total solar eclipse in Wyoming, which covered key moments, like the entire disappearing and reappearing of the solar chromosphere and a mid-eclipse period (Pic.
 3).

 Stacking the picture above I was trying to use the pictures with as much similar exposure as I could.
 These images were produced with the Eclipse Orchestrator assists, which changes the EXIF data throughout the eclipse.
 Nevertheless, each image shows how quickly the appearance of pinkish elements of the solar atmosphere changes within this brief time.

 As a summary of the Polish Society of Amateur Astronomers (PTMA) eclipse imagery, I collected every single photo next to each other as an entire result of the observation (Pic.
 4).